Reading Time: 3 minutes

 Don’t I Deserve to Be Crowned #KINGOFSOUP?

 Yes!
 For two important reasons.
 (1.)My ability to successfully get a teenager to sit at the table and not stay curled up in her bed.
 And (2.) to get said teenager to eat a meal and not complain.
-If this is worthy of me being crowned #kingofsoup tweet it, share or, comment below.I think this Dad should be crowned #KINGOFSOUP for his work in getting his teenager to enjoy a… Click To Tweet
+If this is worthy of me being crowned #kingofsoup tweet it, share or, comment below.I think this Dad should be crowned #KINGOFSOUP for his work in getting his teenager to enjoy a meal at the family table with @idahoanfoods @lifeofdad Click To Tweet

 Learn more about the complete line of Idahoan®products on their website.